lanl-aea/waves/docs/tutorial_00_scons.rst

 build configuration by default.
 Instead, projects define one or more construction environments that is used to define per-task environment configuration.

-While this is a powerful feature for large, complex projects, most :term:`EABM` projects will benefit from maintaining a single construction environment inherited from the active shell environment at build configuration time.
+While this is a powerful feature for large, complex projects, most modsim projects will benefit from maintaining a single construction environment inherited from the active shell environment at build configuration time.
 In addition to copying the active external environment, the above code adds the project command-line build options to the construction environment for re-use throughout the project configuration files, SConstruct and SConscript, for build control.